Connect with us

 Caroline Hirons says…

-• If you have sensitive skin or your skin can easily get irritated, then start the Granactive 2% Emulsion.
+• If you have sensitive skin or can easily get irritated, start the Granactive 2% Emulsion.

 • You could also start with The Ordinary Retinoid 2% in Squalane and then build up to The Ordinary Retinoid 5% in Squalane.